 States that have previously introduced competitive retail markets have addressed the foregoing in an assortment of ways, taking into account their own state's resources, structure and needs, and the goals of the restructured market.
-Given the intricacies and variables associated with each factor, any decisions on retail market structure will be left to the Nevada Legislature and Nevada's regulatory bodies to determine.
-Accordingly, with the potential passage of ECI, many of the critical components and the information required to select an appropriate retail market structure remain unknown.
-Consequently, the TWG proposed that the Governor and the Legislature should create a Joint Committee to address the particular legislative and regulatory actions necessary for a competitive retail electricity market that includes providers of last resort and net-metering programs.
+Given the intricacies and variables raised by each factor, any decisions will be left to the Nevada Legislature and Nevada's regulatory bodies to determine.
+Accordingly, with the potential passage of Question Three, many of the specific issues and provider information are unknown, with this is mind the Open Markets TWG proposed that the Governor and the Legislature should create a Joint Committee to address the particular legislative and regulatory actions necessary for a competitive retail electricity market inclusive of providers of last resort and net metering.

-Provider of Last Resort (POLR) Services
+Provider of Last Resort (POLR) Services:

-In addition to examining options for wholesale and retail market structures, the Open Market TWG was tasked with determining options for Nevada's POLR services.
+In addition to examining the wholesale and retail market structures, the Open Market TWG was tasked with determining options for Nevada's provider of last resort (POLR) services.
 In each restructured retail market, a POLR serves as an energy customer's reliable fallback when their own retailer is no longer able to provide service.
 Different states establish providers of last resort services in a variety of ways.
-For example, potential options include soliciting bids from suppliers, assigning or designating a supplier as the POLR, or requiring the incumbent utility or an affiliate to provide POLR services.
-In consideration of these different options, the Open Markets TWG approved, and the full Committee unanimously adopted, a recommendation for the State of Nevada which would set up the necessary power providers and entities to support this transition in order to protect consumers.
-The TWG recommended that the PUCN be empowered with the authority to establish POLRs for back-up electricity service, specifying that POLR provisions should be implemented no later than the conclusion of the 2021 Legislative Session.
+For example, options include: soliciting bids from suppliers, assigning or designating a supplier as the POLR, or requiring the incumbent utility or an affiliate to provide POLR services.
+Being provided with these different options, the Open Markets TWG set forth, and the full Committee unanimously adopted a recommendation for the state of Nevada which would set up the necessary power providers and entities to support this transition in order to protect consumers and that need for these provisions to be set up through State Law no later than the conclusion of the Legislative Session of 2021.